ChrisPoche/Tockler-Time-Parser/README.md

 Local Storage

 - Extend existing Tockler sqlite database with tables for user preference and settings in this app
+- Add show row count to local storage
+- Default Save Location
+  - Currently set to download to Desktop, but allow user to set preferred location from dropdown, keep in local storage

 ### To Do List

 - Draw newly added/removed tags to other tables
 - Editing auto-tag value finds existing filter, updates tags object and redraws tables
-- Add show row count and chart visibility to local storage
-  - Create button to toggle chart visibility

 ### Defects

 - Clicking tag on Zoom table removes close button.
 Workaround, drag table redraw on drop recreates the close button
 - Clicking on header for sort clears filtered records
+- Indeterminate checkbox not working, may be prevented due to column sorting instead